What do people think about you?

 Communication includes being transparent.

-As a professional, let people see how you are doing.
 Don't hold back when things aren't going well.
-Seek support as you go through professional challenges.
-If you are a willing learner and valuable employee (perception matters), it is easier for your team to accommodate you as you improve your skills.
+Seek support as you go through difficult situations.
+If you are a willing learner and a valuable employee (perception matters), it is easier for your team to accommodate you as you improve your skills.

 Communication includes knowing your audience.